fanduel-oss/refract/docs/introduction/thinking-in-refract.md

 Instead of thinking _"While x is going on, y should be in that state"_, you need to think _"When x happens, y should transition to that state"_.
 Let's put this into perspective with a simple example: a registration form.
 Your form needs to contain the following elements:

-*   An username field which needs to make sure the chosen value isn't already taken.
+*   A username field which needs to make sure the chosen value isn't already taken.
 *   A submit button which sends a request to an API.
 While the request is being processed, the form should not be editable.

 When not thinking through effects, we would make the following statements: